orra-dev/agent-fragile-to-prod-guide/stage1-architecture/README.md

 ```
 [Follow these instructions](https://github.com/orra-dev/orra/blob/main/docs/cli.md#orchestration-actions) on how to inspect the orchestrated action.

 In this case, you should see just the `Product Advisor Agent` only executing and dealing with this action.
+Any interim errors are handled by orra.

 2. **Enquire about delivery for the recommended product**